Tindora Fry Recipe (North Indian Style)

-Tindora Fry Recipe is a North Indian-style spicy stir-fried Ivy gourd sabji.
-Make it using my easy recipe and serve it for your everyday meals with rice or roti.
+This Tindora Fry Recipe is a North Indian-style spicy stir-fried Ivy gourd sabji.
+Make it using my easy recipe and serve it with rice or roti for your everyday meals.

-Here are some more everyday sabzi recipes for you that can be included in your everyday meals: Hare Tamatar Ki Sabzi, Potato Bhaji, Besan Bhindi, Lauki Ka Bharta, and Baingan Methi.
+Here are some more everyday sabzi recipes for you to include in your meals: Hare Tamatar Ki Sabzi, Potato Bhaji, Besan Bhindi, Lauki Ka Bharta, and Baingan Methi.

 Most days, our lunch is dal, roti, raita, and a dry sabji.
 To keep it interesting, I make variations of different veggies.
-One of the vegetables that both Mohit and I agree upon is Tindora (Kundru, Ivy Gourd).
+One of the vegetables that Mohit and I both agree on is Tindora (Kundru, Ivy Gourd).

-Tindora has a mild taste so it take up the flavor of the spices well.
-It also retain some crunch after cooking, so for people who doesn’t like the gooey texture of cooked gourds, it is a great option.
+Tindora has a mild taste, so it takes up the flavor of the spices well.
+It also retains some crunch after cooking, so for people who don’t like the gooey texture of cooked gourds, it is a great option.

 Ingredients